-Cauliflower is also loaded with Vitamin C, Folate, and Vitamin K and contains 2 grams of protein per cup (source).
-While that’s not a huge amount of protein, it’s definitely better than most of the vegetables we eat.
-Obviously that’s not enough for it to be the main protein for your meal.
-If you’re eating it as your main course, you might try sneaking some protein into a different part of your meal, such as adding tofu to a rice dish or salad.
+Tip: If you’re eating it as your main course, you might try sneaking a little extra protein into a different part of your meal, such as adding tofu to a rice dish or salad.

 Cutting & Roasting the Cauliflower

-The cauliflower can be roasted a day in advance if you’re going to be short on time.
-The batter and breading can be made in advance as well (store the batter in the fridge).
+Note: The cauliflower can be roasted a day in advance if you’re going to be short on time.
+The batter and breading can be made in advance as well (store the batter and cauliflower in the fridge).

 Battering the Sesame Cauliflower Wings

+Start by preheating your fryer (or pot and thermometer) until it gets up to 375 degrees (about 15-20 minutes).
 Use your hand or a slotted spoon to dip the cauliflower into the batter.
 Let the cauliflower rest for 15-20 seconds, then let the excess batter run off before transferring to the breading mixture.
-Coat throughly with breading mixture, then let rest for about 20 seconds and coat again.
+Coat thoroughly with breading mixture, then let rest for about 20 seconds and coat again.

 Keeping the Sesame Cauliflower Wings Crispy